boazbk/tcs/lec_02_representation.md

 As mentioned, the decoding function $D$ might be a _partial_ function if not every string is a valid representation.
 Often however we will ensure for the sake of convenience that $D$ is total by picking some fixed object $o_0 \in \mathcal{O}$ and  stipulating that $D(x)=o_0$ for every $x$ where $D$ would not otherwise be defined.

-### Representing lists:
+### Representing lists

 If we have a way of represent objects from a set $\mathcal{O}$ as  binary strings, then we can easily represent lists of these objects.
-For starters, as mentoned above, we can convert any representation to a _prefix free_ representation.
+For starters, as mentoned above, we can convert any representation to a _prefix-free_ representation.
 Given a prefix-free encoding $E:\mathcal{O} \rightarrow  \{0,1\}^*$, we can encode a list such as $(o_1,o_2,o_3)$ simply as the concatenation of $o_1$,$o_2$ and $o_3$.

 But we can also use a different approach, that doesn't require prefix-free-ness, and  can also handle _nested_ lists.